Enrollment Management | University Admissions

 State Authorization Information

-Due to various Department of Education and state higher education regulations, MUSC College of Health Professions distance programs are currently only authorized to enroll students residing in the following states: Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia ,Hawaii, Idaho, Illinois, Indiana, Iowa, Michigan, Mississippi, Missouri, Montana, Nebraska, New Jersey, North Carolina, North Dakota, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, Washington DC, West Virginia, Wisconsin and Wyoming.
+Due to various Department of Education and state higher education regulations, MUSC College of Health Professions distance programs are currently only authorized to enroll students residing in the following states: Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia ,Hawaii, Idaho, Illinois, Indiana, Iowa, Michigan, Mississippi, Missouri, Montana, Nebraska, New Jersey, North Carolina, North Dakota, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Vermont, Virginia, Washington DC, West Virginia, Wisconsin and Wyoming.

 We regret that the current regulations prevent us from offering our high quality distance education programs to students in all states at this time.
 However, please know that we will be exploring mechanisms to address these restrictions and will post any updates on this site.

 - One or more years in health care or IT experience.

 - A baccalaureate degree from an accredited college or university.
 A GPA of 3.0 on a 4.0 scale is necessary to be competitive.
 Previous graduate work should reflect a GPA of 3.0 or above.